 Just a few years ago, Seattle's economy was as hot and strong as its coffee, which put relentless upward pressure on prices.
 COVID-19 offered some respite from the persistent cost increases, but the Emerald City still remains one of the priciest cities in the nation.

 As with every city on this list, housing costs are the main driver of Seattle's sticker shock.
-Housing-related costs for renters and homeowners are triple the U.S. average, according to the Cost of Living Index.
+Housing-related costs for renters and homeowners are more than three times the U.S. average, according to the Cost of Living Index.

 7. Los Angeles, California

 - Cost of living: 52.5% above U.S. average

 - Median home value: $812,800

 Few cities can top Los Angeles for excess and glamor, but most of its residents don't work in Hollywood or shop on Rodeo Drive.
 While high living expenses make L.A. one of the most expensive U.S. cities, median annual incomes are a paltry $655 above the national level.

 And yet the allure of the nation's second-largest city remains strong.
 From Hollywood to Beverly Hills to Venice Beach, few cities can claim as many famous locales.
 For those who seek culture beyond the Kardashians (opens in new tab), L.A. boasts a number of important museums and the world-class Los Angeles Philharmonic.

 Just be forewarned that L.A.'s notorious traffic helps push transportation costs 26% above the national average.
 And although groceries, utilities, healthcare and miscellaneous goods and services are only about 7% to 15% higher than the U.S. average, housing bleeds residents dry.

 Indeed, housing-related expenses, including rents and mortgages (opens in new tab), run almost 140% above the national average in Los Angeles.
 For example, the average price of a home in L.A. comes to $1.1 million, vs. the national average of $465,991.